Democratic Labour Party (Australia, 1978): Infighting and financial issues

 It was reported in June 2010 that the party was on the brink of collapse, with rampant party infighting and less than $10,000 in the bank.
 On 18 March 2011 the Victorian Supreme Court handed down a reserved judgment confirming John Mulholland's valid removal as secretary.
 The decision was subsequently reversed by the full bench of the Victorian Supreme Court, but the Court also rejected Mulholland's claim that he was still the secretary of the DLP at the time the ruling was handed down.
 A Senate petition in August 2011 from Mulholland requested that current DLP Senator John Madigan be removed from the Senate, with the petition lodged using a residual standing order of the chamber that has not been deployed successfully by anyone for more than a century.
 In his petition, Mulholland says Madigan put himself forward in the 2010 election as a DLP candidate "although the DLP federal executive did not authorise or recognise his candidacy or have any part in his nomination".

 In September, 2014 Madigan resigned from the DLP and became an independent, citing long-term internal party tensions, and claiming he had been undermined by a member of his staff.
 DLP federal president Paul Funnell strongly rejected Madigan's claims and demanded that he resign from the Senate so that his seat could be taken by a DLP member.
+The party also threatened High Court legal action to replace Madigan with a DLP senator.